nblockbuster/D2StaticDocs/README.md

 **"Main Model"** files are basically the top-level file for 1 model.
 This file contains a hash that points to the model's subfile at 0x8, and 3 float32s for scale at 0x3C.

 **"Subfile"** files are the next step towards a complete model, being referenced in a Main Model file.
 Subfiles have 3-4 hashes that each point to a different buffer of the model.
 The index buffer, vertex buffer, and 2 others, most likely being the  UVs & vertex color.
-The buffer hashes can be found at 366D8080 + 4.
+The buffer hashes can be found at wherever 366D8080 is + 4.

 **Vertex Buffers** are the most basic form of a model.
 The file is a list of points, read as a int16 and then divided by the int16 max (32767) to get a float.
 Vertex positions are the first 8 bytes of each 16 byte line, with the last 8 bytes of it being the normals.
 (I haven't figured out normals, so can ignore these)